Knowing the Risks Can Help

 Other Factors

-Other lifestyle factors which can increase your risk of breast cancer include being unfit, as physical activity reduces the risk.
+Other lifestyle factors that can increase your risk of breast cancer include being unfit, as physical activity reduces the risk.

-Breast cancer cells are most commonly found in either the ducts which produce milk, or in the lobules which form glandular tissues.
+Breast cancer cells are most commonly found in either the ducts that produce milk or in the lobules which form glandular tissues.
 It is therefore most frequently categorized as either invasive ductal carcinoma or invasive lobular carcinoma.
-There are other categories of cancer which start in the breast, for example angiosarcoma, but these are less common than the ductal and globular types.
+Other categories of cancer start in the breast, for example, angiosarcoma, but these are less common than the ductal and lobular types.

 Early diagnosis of breast cancer gives patients the best chance of survival.
 Survival rates have improved enormously in recent times, partly due to awareness and early detection.
 Advances in treatment options have also contributed to the reduction of deaths from the disease.
 According to Cancer Research UK, survival rates have doubled in the last 40 years, rising from 40% to 78%.

 The most effective way to detect breast cancer at its earliest stages is using screening, such as a mammogram or ultrasound.
-These methods will often find tumours when they are smaller and less likely to be detected during a breast self-examination.
-A mammogram can detect a tumour up to two years before it can be felt by the patient or doctor.
-The cancer cells are less likely to have travelled beyond the breast into adjacent lymph nodes and beyond, making it easier to treat, which means having a higher likelihood of survival.
+These methods will often find tumors when they are smaller and less likely to be detected during a breast self-examination.
+A mammogram can detect a tumor for up to two years before it can be felt by the patient or doctor.
+The cancer cells are less likely to have traveled beyond the breast into adjacent lymph nodes and beyond, making it easier to treat, which means having a higher likelihood of survival.

 How to Prevent Breast Cancer